divided099/divided099/README.md

 # About Me

-• 👋 hi hi! i'm Zayd, but you can call me by whatever you better know me as
+hi hi! i'm Zayd, but you can call me by whatever you better know me as;

-• 💻 i'm python coder, doom modder and a silly web designer

-• 🎮 also working on a big Doom mod ab me!

-• 👾 also developing a Doom2 mod ab Doomguy helping me get a job and my transition
+but i don't really know what to write about myself here and yeah..

 ![Screenshot 2024-12-22 at 19 41 43](https://github.com/user-attachments/assets/035d995e-7379-46e1-8cbb-590b09f748eb)